ansible/workshops/exercises/ansible_f5/4.0-explore-tower/README.md

 After logging in the Job Dashboard will be the default view as shown below.
 ![Tower Job Dashboard](images/tower_login.png)

-1. Click on the **i** information button on the top left of the user interface.
+1. Click on the **i** information button on the top right of the user interface.

     ![information button link](images/information_button.png)